Examo

 • An ester's name has two words, one for each parent molecule:

-• First word — derived from the alcohol that supplied the −OR′ group.
+• First word — derived from the that supplied the −OR′ group.
 Drop the "-ol" ending of the alcohol and replace it with "-yl" (e.g. methanol → methyl, ethanol → ethyl, propan-1-ol → propyl)

-• Second word — derived from the carboxylic acid that supplied the −COO− group.
+• Second word — derived from the that supplied the −COO− group.
 Drop the "-oic acid" ending of the acid and replace it with "-oate" (e.g. methanoic acid → methanoate, ethanoic acid → ethanoate, propanoic acid → propanoate)

 • The first word comes from the alcohol, the second from the acid